top of page

 Discipline…the art of becoming a disciple.

-Bob Dylan had a series of "Christian" albums which came out when he announced that he converted to Christianity.
-The first album was "Slow Train Coming" which had a song on it called "Gotta Serve Somebody".
-This song was met with divisive reviews and John Lennon of the Beatles famously criticized the song and wrote a parody titled "Serve Yourself" in response.
+Bob Dylan had a series of "Christian" albums, which were released after he announced his conversion to Christianity.
+The first album was "Slow Train Coming," which featured a song titled "Gotta Serve Somebody."
+This song was met with divisive reviews, and John Lennon of the Beatles famously criticized the song and wrote a parody titled "Serve Yourself" in response.

-I wonder if Dylan as inspired by the words of Jesus in Matthews gospel.
+I wonder if the words of Jesus inspired Dylan in the Gospel of Matthew.

 “No one can serve two masters.
 For you will hate one and love the other; you will be devoted to one and despise the other.
 You cannot serve God and be enslaved to money." ~Matthew 6:24

-Or maybe he had just read Galatians 1:10 where the Apostle Paul, inspired by God in His Word, says to us...
+Or perhaps he had just read Galatians 1:10, where the Apostle Paul, inspired by God through His Word, says to us...

 "Am I now seeking the approval of men, or of God?
 Or am I striving to please men?
 If I were still trying to please men, I would not be a servant of Christ."